sciZer0/newdiscoveries/c/README.md

 As said above, the Initial Fundamental Error deriving all other fundamental errors is the official concept of Force (including the official formula of Force) being wrong.

+In its turn, the official concept of Force, being wrong, derives all other fundamental errors (including the official concept of Work and the official concept of Energy -- also being wrong) which all together results in the endless series of errors in science.

 The New Concept of Force includes the following:

 * New Definition of Force